IQMR 2024 will run from June 16-28

 How to participate

-There are three separate open pool competitions to participate in IQMR 2022: the general open pool; applications from researchers at African scholarly institutions; and applications from scholars based in the Arab MENA region.
-You can find links to the three application forms in the table below.
+There are four separate open pool competitions to attend IQMR 2024: the general open pool; applications from researchers at African scholarly institutions; applications from researchers at Latin American scholarly institutions; and applications from scholars based in the Arab MENA region.
+You can find links to the separate application forms in the table below.

-Scholars admitted through the general track will have their participation at IQMR covered, as well as meals, and shared-accommodation for the duration of the program.
+Scholars admitted through the general track will have their participation at IQMR covered, receive a stipend to contribute towards cost of meals, as well as shared-accommodation for the duration of the program.
 General track attendees will be responsible for their own transportation costs to and from Syracuse University.
-Scholars admitted through the African and MENA tracks will have participation at IQMR covered, meals, and shared-accommodation for the duration of the program, as well as roundtrip economy-class airfare.
+Scholars admitted through the African, Latin American and MENA tracks will have participation at IQMR covered, meals, and shared-accommodation for the duration of the program, as well as roundtrip economy-class airfare.

 Number of slots: 15